-Joseph is a 3rd year Outdoor Recreation student at Lakehead University.
+Joseph is a student at Lakehead University working on a Master's degree.
 He previously graduated from the Justice Institution of British Columbia, and Ontario Police College.
 Being Indigenous provides him with the natural link to natural and environmental issues, he believes that Indigenous people should maintain and strengthen the distinctive spiritual relationship with the traditional territories and land.
 Joseph is interested in creating a dialogue among both First Nations and Non-First Nations Communities.
 After hiking through John Muir Park and completing a 6-month journey, it has opened his eyes towards environmental issues, and the importance of preserving, promoting and protecting land resources.

 John has been an active environmentalist since the early 1970 's, working primarily on issues involving the protection of the landscape of Southern Ontario.
 This has led to some quite varied forms of environmental activism.
 One is transportation expansion, which most successfully, contributed to the defeat of the proposed mid-peninsula (Niagara) expressway.
 Another is waste management, which contributed to the defeat of numerous proposals to establish garbage incinerators in the Hamilton-Niagara region.
 He also played an important role in the defeat of Dump Site 41 in Simcoe County and the proposed Dufferin County mega quarry, while working closely with his friend Danny Beaton (of the Mohawk Six Nations).